andrew6180/DBM-Frostmourne/README.md

 ### What does that mean?

-Going to [placeholder]() you can see all the changes made by this edited version on the left, and how it is in the original dbm on the right.
+Going to [this commit](https://github.com/ajseward/DBM-Frostmourne/commit/74457ded46cd67309e21b19ccca7f0487fcdcfcf) you can see all the changes made by this edited version on the left in red, and how it is in the original dbm on the right in green.